crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 “On top of the complexity of Type 1s and Type 2s and SOC 1s and SOC 2s, there are different principles or chapters within SOC 2 and they each come with a set of controls or requirements.
 The most typical and sort of the foundational one that everybody would get would be security and they’re looking specifically at how you’re protecting your physical and logical access and systems.
 So they have controls related to user provisioning, change management, inventory management, things like that.”

+IMAGE

-SOC 2 trust service principles (image courtesy of
+SOC 2 trust service principles (image courtesy of imperva.com)

-imperva.com

-)

 SOC 2 defines criteria for managing customer data based on five trust service principles – security, availability, processing integrity, confidentiality, and privacy.

-2.2.
+#### 2.2.
 SOC Reports – Auditor Process Overview

 Describe the audit elements for SOC reporting.